by Kate from Bouncing Sprouts

 It is well known that traditional and modern cloth nappies (MCNs) avoid the problem of contributing to landfill and have a positive environmental impact.
 MCNs use 20 times less raw materials, 2 times less water and 3 times less energy to make.
 The carbon footprint for MCNs is dependent on conditions of washing and drying which can be anywhere between 81% -38% lower than disposable nappies depending on factors such as water temperature, use of dryers and use by subsequent children.

 Next time you are at the supermarket bear in mind that it takes 6000 disposable nappies to get one child through birth to potty training but only 30 modern cloth nappies for the same period.
 Get on board and put the poo where it belongs – in the loo!
+Let us help reduce the environmental impact of disposable nappies.

 Dr Kate Kollar